Looking Glass (film): Critical response

 The Hollywood Reporter wrote that "even the actors' fine efforts cannot rescue Looking Glass from terminal murkiness."

 Eric Cohn of IndieWire described Nicolas Cage's character as a "bored peeping tom" and called the film "VOD bait" in his negative review.

 Robert Abele of the Los Angeles Times wrote that the playground in which the film operates "should be enough to make for a satisfyingly disreputable thriller" but that hoping for one "doesn't equal results."

 Jesse Hessenger of The A.V.
 Club wrote, "Despite [Cage's] presence and the movie's atmosphere, Looking Glass is just another murder mystery without enough suspects."

+Richard Roeper of the Chicago Sun-Times gave the film three stars, writing that the film "has its own seedy, midnight-movie wiles. [...]
+The director of the film is Tim Hunter [...].
+That explains why it's such a good-looking film.
+Nicolas Cage's starring presence explains why it’s such a compelling and offbeat little thriller."

 Similarity to Gerald Foos

 Reviewers, such as Craig Lindsey of the Los Angeles Times, note the similarity of the motel's setup to the case of Gerald Foos, a former motel owner in Colorado who had modified his motel to allow him to spy on most of the rooms.
 Foos' setup was documented by Gay Talese in the 2016 New Yorker article "The Voyeur's Motel".